-The Documentation team tracks all its work through bugs.
+The Documentation team tracks some of its work through bugs.
 This section includes the detailed overview of documentation bugs specifics.

 Bugs differ depending on:

 Do not file a bug with troubleshooting issues.
-If you are experiencing problems with your environment, and you are following the installation tutorials, seek assistance from the relevant team and operations specialists on IRC, ask.openstack.org or the OpenStack mailing list.
+If you are experiencing problems with your environment, and you are following the installation tutorials, seek assistance from the relevant team and operations specialists on IRC, Stack Overflow or the OpenStack mailing list.

 For more information about the relevant IRC channels, see the OpenStack IRC wiki.

 For more information about the OpenStack mailing list, see the Mailing lists wiki.

 A bug should be filed only if the documentation itself is found to be incorrect.

 Do not work on a documentation bug until it is set to ‘Confirmed’.
 Ideally, someone other than the reporter will confirm the bug for you.
 Once the changes are made in a patch, they are reviewed and approved, just like other OpenStack code.

 To pick up a documentation bug or mark a bug as related to the documentation, go to the aggregated list of documentation bugs from all OpenStack projects.

 Working on documentation stories¶